 Significant alteration of drainage has resulted from the construction of dams and ponds.
 Drainage channels have been created on the lower areas of the site.
+Uncontrolled drainage from the adjoining school site is creating an erosion scour.

 Figure 4.2.1.
 Gwandalan Site Analysis.